-Set a webcam filter: This feature relies on your webcam, but it's not unlike the camera filters you’d find on social media.
-If you want to change the color palette of your webcam or add a filter to your feed, you select the Preferences option in the Webcam pane of the control panel.
+- Set a webcam filter: This feature relies on your webcam and is not unlike the camera filters you’d find on social media.
+To change the color palette of your webcam or add a filter to your feed, select the Preferences option in the Webcam pane of the control panel.
 Once there, click the Advanced option, where you will gain access to the filters.

-Create a recurring meeting: Since you’re likely running the same meetings every week, it can sometimes be a hassle to create a new meeting every time.
-In order to get around that, simply select either “anytime meeting” or “recurring meeting” when creating your next get-together.
-Doing this creates a unique meeting ID that doesn’t expire or change, though sometimes the call-in number will.
-Doing this allows for the same information to be reused, making it easier for you to schedule multiple meetings with the same settings.
+- Create a recurring meeting: Since you’re likely running the same meetings every week, it can sometimes be a hassle to create a new meeting every time.
+To get around that, select either “anytime meeting” or “recurring meeting” when you create your next get-together.
+This creates a unique meeting ID that doesn’t expire or change, though sometimes the call-in number will.
+Scheduling an anytime or recurring meeting allows for the same information to be reused and makes it easier to schedule multiple meetings with the same settings.

 Microsoft Teams features

-Complete with chat, video conferencing, online file management, and more, Microsoft Teams focuses on communication and collaboration in the workplace.
-It is included in new versions of Microsoft’s Windows 10 operating system, making it one of the more ubiquitous video conferencing options out there.
+Complete with chat, video conferencing, online file management and more, Microsoft Teams focuses on communication and collaboration in the workplace.
+It is included in new versions of Microsoft’s Windows 10 operating system, which makes it one of the more ubiquitous video conferencing options out there.

-Whether your office predominantly uses Windows PCs or is willing to install Microsoft software on Macs, here are some tips that can make the experience better:
+Whether your office predominantly uses Windows PCs or is willing to install Microsoft software on Macs, here are some tips that can make the Teams experience better.

-Send an email to an entire channel: Microsoft Teams integrates seamlessly with other Microsoft applications and allows you to forward an email to any Teams group straight from Outlook.
+- Send an email to an entire channel: Because Microsoft Teams integrates seamlessly with other Microsoft applications, it allows you to forward an email to any Teams group straight from Outlook.
 To do this, click the three dots in the upper right-hand corner of the group’s chat window.
 From there select “Get email address,” which will create an email address for the channel you wish to send the message to.
-After that, it's as simple as heading into Outlook and sending an email to that address.
+After that, all you need to do is open Outlook and send an email to that address.

-Bookmark messages for future use: We’ve all been there — someone mentions a task you need to do or shares an important piece of information, but you didn’t take notes and it's suddenly lost in the ether.
+- Bookmark messages for future use: We’ve all been there — someone mentions a task you need to do or shares an important piece of information, but you didn’t take notes and the information is suddenly lost in the ether.
 Teams helps avoid that situation by allowing users to bookmark important messages.
-In order to do this, users need to click on the three vertical dots next to any message and hit “save this message.”
+To do this, click on the three vertical dots next to any message and hit “save this message.”

-Record and instantly transcribe meetings: Sometimes not everyone is able to attend an online meeting.
-Through Teams, you can record a video conference call and store the video in the cloud.
+- Record and instantly transcribe meetings: Sometimes not everyone is able to attend an online meeting.
+When that happens, Teams allows you to record a video conference call and store the video in the cloud.
 It can also transcribe the meeting for you.
 Once transcribed, users can search for any important phrases.

-Use slash commands: Keyboard shortcuts and hotkeys are nothing new, but Teams uses slash commands, which requires a backslash followed by a single word.
-This style of command input has been around since the 90s, where it was used in DOS prompts and IRC rooms.
-The following is a sampling of the slash commands that could come in handy:
+- Use slash commands: Keyboard shortcuts and hotkeys are nothing new, but Teams uses slash commands, which requires a backslash followed by a single word.
+This style of command input has been around since the 90s, when it was used in DOS prompts and IRC rooms.
+The following is a sampling of slash commands that could come in handy.

-- /available: Set your status to available. /Busy and /away work similarly.
+- /available: Set your status to available. /Busy and /away work the same way.

 - /call: Start a call.